-Persistent condensation that isn't dealt with will cause mould to grow which can damage your home and belongings and make you unwell.
-The best way to prevent this is by dealing with condensation where you can, by:
+Persistent condensation can cause damp and black mould to grow which can damage your home and belongings and make you unwell.
+The best way to prevent this is by dealing with condensation where you can.
+Visit our website for lots of information about the steps you can take to help with this and contact us if it's something you need our help with.